Dominic-Nyoni/Prosper-Loan/README.md

 The data consists of information regarding 113,937 loans from ProsperLoans, including LoanStatus, BorrowerRate, and more information about loans.The dataset was sourced from https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv while the Data dictionary was collected from https://docs.google.com/spreadsheet/d/1gDyi_L4UvlrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtl/edit#gid=0

+## Project Structure

+Part 1 contains exploratory data visualizations.Python visualization libraries were used to systematically explore the dataset,starting from plots of single variables and building up to plots of multiple variables.
+In Part II, contains explanatory data visualization.
+A short presentation was produced that illustrated key findings.

+## What do i need to install?

+This project uses Python 3 and is designed to be completed through the jupyter notebooks IDE.It is highly recommended that you use the Anaconda Distribution.The following libraries were used:
+* NumPy
+* pandas
+* Matplotlib
+* Seaborn

 ## Summary of Findings

 Exploration of the Prosper Loans dataset  indicates that Prosper Score and BorrowerRate/interest rate have the most effect on the loan outcome status.In particular,borrowers who have high prosper scores and interest rates below 20% tend to complete payment of their loans as opposed to borrowers with low to average prosper scores and interest rates over 20%.The distribution of prosper scores among borrowers who completed their loan payments show that high prosper scores(7-10) are a clear majority while the low scores(below 5) are the least frequent.